Akshaykumar05/Keenable-Community-Forum/README.md

   # Edit `docker-compose.yml` to configure; see docs below
   ```
   * Then we'll edit the `docker-compose.yml` file
+  * And we have to make 4 containers those are: Redis, Postgres, Rabbitmg and Memcached.
   * You can boot your Zulip installation with: